Machame Route

 Safety First

 Your safety is our priority.
-Wilderness First Response–certified lead guides, daily health monitoring, and calm, professional decision‑making at altitude.
+Wilderness First Responder–certified lead guides, daily health monitoring, and calm, professional decision‑making at altitude.

 Premium Mountain Comfort